-As Representative of the 20th District in the Virginia House of Delegates, I represent Virginians living and working in parts of Augusta and Nelson Counties, as well as Highland County and the Cities of Staunton and Waynesboro.
+As the 24th District Senator, I represent citizens in Augusta County and Staunton.
 The proposed Atlantic Coast Pipeline has been an issue of great concern to many of my constituents since it was announced in 2014.
-Of particular concern are impacts to water quality, including the public and private drinking water supplies in Augusta County, Staunton, Nelson County, and Highland County.
+Of particular concern are impacts to water quality, including the public and private drinking water supplies in our region.

-I write again to urge the Commonwealth to use the full scope of its authority to assess the impacts of the Mountain Valley and Atlantic Coast pipelines.
-My constituents are counting on the Department of Environmental Quality (DEQ) and the State Water Control Board (Water Board) to conduct a thorough and transparent review of stream and wetland crossings, as well as all upland activities, and ensure that Virginia water quality standards are met.
+I write to urge the Commonwealth to use the full scope of its authority to assess the impacts of the Mountain Valley and Atlantic Coast pipelines.
+It is of utmost importance that the Department of Environmental Quality (DEQ) and the State Water Control Board (Water Board) conduct thorough and transparent reviews of stream and wetland crossings, as well as all upland activities, and ensure that Virginia water quality standards are met.

-Specifically, I request that DEQ require individual 401 certifications for wetland and stream crossings, rather than relying on the Army Corps of Engineers' (the Corps) Nationwide Permit 12 (NWP 12), as is currently proposed by DEQ.
-In addition, DEQ should decline to move forward with the scheduled public comment period or the Section 401 certification until the pipeline developers have provided all information necessary for thorough DEQ review.
+Specifically, I request DEQ require individual 401 certifications for wetland and stream crossings, rather than relying on the Army Corps of Engineers' (the Corps) Nationwide Permit 12 (NWP 12), as is currently proposed by DEQ.
+In addition, DEQ should decline to move forward with the scheduled public comment period or the Section 401 certification until the pipeline developers have provided all information necessary for thorough DEQ review..

 As you know, Virginia has broad authority to conduct its own analysis under Section 401 of the Clean Water Act.
 These enormous infrastructure projects would cross hundreds of sensitive waterways, including streams and rivers in some of the steepest terrain in the eastern United States.
-Both pipelines could pose the most significant impact to Virginia's water quality and aquatic environment in decades.
-In my district alone, the Atlantic Coast Pipeline could impact: the recharge area of Gardner Springs, which supplies five million gallons of water a day to the citizens of Staunton and Augusta County; and tributaries of Warwick Run that are state-designated trout waters and provide essential habitat to rare and vulnerable populations of native brook trout.
+Both pipelines pose some of the most significant threats to Virginia's water quality and aquatic environment in decades.
+In my district alone, the Atlantic Coast Pipeline would threaten: the recharge area of Gardner Springs, which supplies five million gallons of water a day to the citizens of Staunton and Augusta County as well as the headwaters of rivers and streams that ultimately flow into the

+Chesapeake Bay.
 It would also cross thousands of sensitive waterways, and pipeline construction on the very steep slopes that characterize our region will increase erosion and sedimentation, seriously threatening water quality.
-My constituents rely on these waters for recreation, habitat, and the health of our watersheds.
+These waters are used for recreation, habitat, and the health of our watersheds.
 Analysis of these crossings by DEQ and the Board is critical to ensure that water quality and the aquatic environment in Virginia are protected.

 Such a review would not be redundant with the analysis under NWP 12.
-The Corps will not conduct sitespecific reviews of the more than 1,000 crossings along the pipelines' routes.
+The Corps will not conduct site-specific reviews of the more than 1,000 crossings along the pipelines' routes.
 When authorizing a project under NWP 12, the Corps must only find that each individual waterbody crossing along the pipeline route will not cause a loss of more than a half-acre of waters of the United States.